 - Demonstrated ability to work independently and manage a moderate caseload (our Juvenile Rehabilitation and Reentry Project Staff attorneys carry caseloads between 30-40 clients on a diverse array of legal issues).

 COMPENSATION AND BENEFITS

 Salary is based on the TeamChild attorney salary scale and the candidate’s years of relevant worked and lived experience.
-The salary range is $60,110 to $90,000.
-For example, attorneys starting with 0-4 years of experience would be paid $60,110, and an attorney credited with ten years of experience will start at $69,709.
+The salary range is $61,800 to $92,700.
+For example, attorneys starting with 0 years of experience would be paid $61,800, and an attorney credited with ten years of experience will start at $77,957.
 This position comes with full benefits (including medical, dental, vision, $1,000/year wellness benefit, EAP, generous paid time off, long- and short-term disability, and options to set up FSA and 403b retirement accounts).

-Please email a concise letter of interest, resume, and a legal writing sample to firstname.lastname@example.org.
-Please write "JR Institutions & Reentry Project Staff Attorney" and your last name in the subject line.
+Please email a concise letter of interest, resume, and a legal writing sample to firstname.lastname@example.org using the following file naming convention: “[LastName] - Letter,” “[LastName] - Resume,” and “[LastName] - Writing Sample.”
+Please write "JR Institutions & Reentry Project Staff Attorney - [LastName]" in the subject line.